 Balsam Poplar Essential Oil

 Our beautiful Balsam Poplar essential oil (Populus balsamifera) is part of our Artisan Quality line of essential oils and is distilled from the buds of the Balsam Poplar tree by a small distillery in Canada.
 It has a sweet, resinous, woody aroma that is one of my favorites.
-In traditional cultures, a salve was made by infusing the buds and stems of this tree in a fatty carrier, such as animal fat or olive oil, and the resulting salve was used for bruises, sprains/strains, sore muscles and injuries to the skin, as well as for arthritis and rheumatism.
-Today, some aromatherapists also claim the essential oil to be a useful component in chest rubs for colds and flu.
+In some Native American cultures, a salve was made by infusing the buds and stems of this tree in a fatty carrier, such as animal fat or olive oil, and the resulting salve was used for bruises, sprains/strains, sore muscles and injuries to the skin, as well as for arthritis and rheumatism.

 Today, one of the common names for the Balsam Poplar (Populus balsamifera) tree is “Balm of Gilead”.
 The “Balm of Gilead” was a legendary healing ointment mentioned in the Bible.
 So how did a North American tree get named for an ointment that was found in the Middle East?
 It seems that when Europeans first came to North America, the native peoples shared a balm (ointment) with them as a treatment for all types of aches and pains and other discomforts.
 Since this balm was made with the buds of the Balsam Poplar, the English settlers named these healing buds “The Balm of Gilead” after the “Healing Balm of Gilead” that is mentioned in the Bible.